Home

 Aquetza is a free, residential and community-based summer program that provides high school students with strong ties to Chicano/Latino communities from across Colorado with an interactive, academic enrichment experience focused on engaging Chican@/Latin@ youth in examining the history, literature, health science, and relevant social and political issues surrounding their cultural communities, through rigorous academic work in ethnic studies, writing, reading, and science.
 Through our programming, attendees will have opportunities to see themselves as scholars – as holders and producers of new and valuable knowledge – as well as a chance to develop the skills to become leaders in their communities.

-2024: All participants of the Aquetza program are required to attend both weeks of the program from Friday July 5th through Friday, July 19th.
+2025: All participants of the Aquetza program are required to attend the entire duration of the program from Friday July 11th through Saturday, July 19th.

-• The first week of the program, July 5-13th will take place in-person and on-campus at CU-Boulder.
+• The program will take place July 11-19th in-person and on-campus at CU-Boulder.
 Students will remain on campus all week, housing and food will be provided.

 We accepts applications from Colorado high school students currently in grades 9, 10 and 11 to attend our program over the summer.
 There is no GPA requirement and no cost for the program.
 Students with nontraditional academic and social backgrounds are strongly encouraged to apply.